telerik/blazor-docs/knowledge-base/window-responsive.md

 ## Description

-When the user resizes the browser window you may want to have the window resized with the new dimensions.
+When the user resizes the browser window you may want to have the window resized with the new dimensions, so it is also responsive.